johannah/iclr-2020-workshop/index.md

 The duration shown in the schedule is approximate time allocated for introduction, video recording, and Q&A for each topic.

-*Zoom attendees must completely close the ICLR stream before joining the zoom conference (seriously - you will regret it if you don't)*
+*Zoom attendees must completely close the ICLR stream before speaking in the zoom conference (seriously - you will regret it if you don't)*

 All times are listed in Pacific Daylight Time (San Francisco, USA).